-The facility has been determined to be in noncompliance with the following items.
+The facility has been determined to be in noncompliance with the below items.
+The items listed below only included items not previously documented through a violation notice in the past year.

 FGMSWPROC-LINES, SC IV.1 and VI.3 - Primary and secondary baghouses have multiple days with pressure drop readings outside the recommended operating range and the range established during the most recent stack test.
+Records were not provided for the following days: April 22, 2018, April 30, 2018, and December 20 through 26, 2018.

 FGMSWPROC-LINES, SC VI.
 13 - The facility continues to operate the baghouses when the pressure drop is out of the specified operating range.
+Maintenance records were not provided.

 FGMSWPROC-LINES, SC IV.
-3, FDMP Section 4.4.3, and OMP, Section 2.2g - Records provided from October 3, 2016 through April 18, 2017 indicate that the negative pressure is not maintained at Tip East 5 (the upper tipping floor entrance door).
+3, FDMP Section 4.4.3, and OMP, Section 2.2a - Records provided from March 1, 2018 through May 10, 2018 indicate that the negative pressure is not maintained at Tip East 5 (the upper tipping floor entrance door).